Homework 2 [revised 5/5/2019]

 e) What is the standard deviation of the income for each group?
 What is the standard error of the mean for each group?
 Why is the standard error of the mean for sociology instructor’s income relatively large?

-f continued) Based on your hand calculations, did lawyers earn significantly more than nurses in 1999?
+g) Based on your Excel calculations, was the difference between lawyers’ and nurses’ mean incomes significant in 1999?
 How about lawyers and sociologists?
 Nurses and sociologists?
 Based on your calculations, what is the probability that the income gap between each of the 3 pairs is a result of random sampling variation?
+Do the equal variance and unequal variance t-tests yield different substantive answers in any of the 3 cases?
+If so, why?

-g) Use Stata to do 2-sample T-tests on each of the 3 pairs of income comparisons (use the “unequal” option to create the unequal variance t-statistic).
+i) Use Stata to run and report both unequal variance and equal variance 2-sample T-tests on each of the 3 pairs of income comparisons (use the “unequal” option to create the unequal variance t-statistic; equal variance is the default).
 What do the results show?
-Note that the ttest function does not allow weights.

-h) Use Stata to do a simple regression on incwage, with occ1990 as the only predictor (generate dummy variables for occupation), and including only our 3 occupations.
-If you include only 2 occupations at a time (one dummy variable, one comparison category) you will get an answer similar to one of the T-tests; which T-test is it?
-If you include more than two groups in your regression, the T-statistics will be different from the 2-sample T-tests.
-Comment on the regression results , i.e. mean differences, the standard errors and significances of the income differences between groups.
+j) Use Stata to do a simple regression on incwage, with occ1990 as the only predictor (generate dummy variables for occupation), and including only 2 occupations at a time (one dummy variable, one comparison category) you will get an answer exactly the same as one of the T-tests (equal or unequal); which T-test is it?

 2) a) Show that Average(a+bXi)= a+b(Average(Xi)) (easy)